 - Environmental and occupational management of construction projects.

-Verde can provide for either short-term representative sampling or long–term monitoring depending on project types.
-More up to date monitoring options involve the installation of continuous air monitoring equipment connected by telemetry to a remote desktop.
-Verde can set up options for text or email alerts to be received when certain “trigger” levels are exceeded.
-All data will be stored in a cloud based database where real–time data access will enable prompt resolution of any potential non-compliances, as well providing proof to regulators or other stakeholders that the required standards are being complied with.
+Verde can provide for either short-term representative sampling or long–term air quality monitoring depending on project types.
+More up to date air quality monitoring options involve the installation of continuous air monitoring equipment connected by telemetry to a remote desktop.
+Verde can set up options for text or email alerts to be received when certain air quality “trigger” levels are exceeded.
+All data will be stored in a cloud based database where real–time data access will enable prompt resolution of any potential non-compliance, as well providing proof to regulators or other stakeholders that the required standards are being complied with.

 Verde will provide you with independent and impartial expertise and will ensure that the most appropriate and cost-effective monitoring approach is taken to match your specific requirements.
 We will help you:

-- Develop a monitoring scope to meet your specific needs.
+- Develop a air quality monitoring scope to meet your specific needs.

 - Provide advice on environmental and planning legislative requirements.